|

 If you are unable to work for a full 14 days, your workers’ compensation retroactively covers the entire last two weeks of missed work.
 Otherwise, that first week is not covered, and you are paid back for any time after your seventh day of missed work.

-It’s not necessary to work with a workers’ compensation lawyer, but it can simplify the process of filing a claim and accessing your benefits.
 An Arizona workers’ compensation attorney can provide sound legal advice and guide you through any challenging aspects of your case.
 They can be especially helpful if your claim was denied or if you’re having trouble getting compensation from your employer.

 Workers’ compensation is a benefits program offered to employees to cover expenses from workplace injuries or illnesses.
 A medical-only claim covers all medical costs related to the employee’s injuries or illness while they are recovering.